SOLOMONS’ STRENGTHENING BITTERS

 SAVANNAH, GEORGIA

-Sometimes I have posts that take a longer range approach such as the Fancy Square Series and the Figural Barrel Series etc. Other posts just announce antique glass related topics or deal with current events.
-This type of post today occurs because of a request or inspiration from a fellow collector.
+Sometimes I have bottle posts that take a longer and broader range approach such as the Fancy Square Series and the Figural Barrel Series etc. Other posts just announce antique glass related topics or deal with current events for bottle shows and auctions.
+This post today occurs because of a request or inspiration from a fellow collector.
 In this case, it is Charles Aprill, again.
-Charles and Jane Aprill are the King and Queen of Blues in Crescent City.
+Charles and Jane Aprill are the King and Queen of Blues in the Crescent City or NOLA.
 Read more: The Charles & Jane Aprill Blue Gallery.

 Anyway, I did a post yesterday on Swift’s Syphilitic Specific and anchored the post with two great examples from the Aprill collection.
 I had included a picture of a trio of blue bottles (see above) that included a Swift’s Syphilitic Specific (SSS).
 Sitting to the left of the Swifts were examples of a Solomon’s Strengthening Bitters (center) and a Wynkoop’s Sarsaparilla (left).
 Well, Charles saw this picture and suggested a post on each, the Wynkoop’s and Solomon’s, discussing the variants for each.
 So here we go.
 Let’s do the Solomon’s first.